skrey/yellow-extensions/source/help/en/how-to-change-the-system.md

 ---
-Title: How to adjust system
+Title: How to change the system
 ---
 All system files are located in the `system` folder.
-You can adjust your website here.
+You can change your website here.

     ├── content
     ├── media